JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 11 - Dependency Injection - NgRx/DI - NgRX.md

-provided in root always mean app component angular checks if the component has already been created when injecting if it has, it just returns it otherwise it creates and returns the component to maintain the single instance if we do not instance the service somewhere, it will not initialized even if it is provided - this is done for optimization angular checks from child to parent for an instance of the service `NullInjectionError`
+- Provided in root always means app component
+- Angular checks if the component has already been created when injecting
+- If it has, it just returns it
+- Otherwise it creates and returns the component to maintain the single instance if we do not instance the service somewhere, it will not initialized even if it is provided - this is done for optimization angular checks from child to parent for an instance of the service `NullInjectionError`